Identifiable learning of dissipative dynamics: Supplementary Information for Numerical Results

 with drag coefficient $\zeta = 3\pi \eta r$ (where $\eta$ is the solvent viscosity), and $\mathbf{u}(\mathbf{r}_i)$ is the unperturbed solvent velocity at bead position $\mathbf{r}_i$.
 Under the assumption of negligible inertia, force balance yields the overdamped Langevin equation for bead motion:

-Numerical integration is performed using a predictor–corrector algorithm~\cite{liu1989flexible}.
+Numerical integration is performed using a predictor-corrector algorithm~\cite{liu1989flexible}.
 The rigid-rod constraints lead to a non-linear system of equations for the tensions $T_i$, which is solved at each time step via Newton’s method~\cite{somasi2002brownian}.

 Each trajectory begins with an equilibration phase lasting $10^4\tau_d$, where $\tau_d = b^2 \zeta / (k_B T)$ is the characteristic rod diffusion time.
 This allows the chain to sample equilibrium conformations.
 At $t = 0$, the equilibrated chain is subjected to a planar elongational flow: